Necterkilo/nearest_neighbor_algorithm/README.md

 Designate the starting vertex as a character (case insensitive).

-The alorithm computes the total cost of the trip and the vertices traversed with the inputted information, then closes.
+The alorithm computes the total cost of the trip and the vertices traversed with the inputted graph, then closes.